-Qi Hu received his M.S. and Ph.D. degrees in atmospheric science from the Department of Atmospheric Science, Colorado State University, Fort Collins, Colo, USA, in 1986 and 1992, respectively.
-From 1993 to 1994, he worked as a Postdoctoral Fellow at the State University of New York, Albany, NY, USA, and from 1994 to 1995 as a Researcher at the Pacific Northwest National Laboratories in Richland, Wash, USA, focusing on atmospheric convection and parameterization of convection effects in numerical models.
-He jointed the faculty of the Department of Soil and Atmospheric Sciences of University of Missouri, Columbia, Mo, USA, in 1995, extending his research interest to climate change and variability.
-He joined the School of Natural Resources and Department of Geosciences at the University of Nebraska-Lincoln, Neb, USA, in 1999, and has been an Associate Professor since 2003.
-His broad interest and achievements in research have earned him University Award for Excellence in Research in 2002.
-A couple of his research papers were selected in the Article of the Month and the Advances in Bulletin of the American Meteorological Society.
-He teaches a range of courses, including global climate change, physical climatology, and general circulation of the atmosphere.
+Qi Hu received his MS and Ph.D. degree in Atmospheric Science from Department of Atmospheric Science, Colorado State University, Fort Collins, CO, USA, in 1986 and 1992, respectively.
+From 1993-94 he worked as a post-doc fellow at the State University of New York-Albany and from 1994-95 as a researcher at the Pacific Northwest National Laboratories in Richland, WA, focusing on atmospheric convection and parameterization of convection effects in numerical models.
+He jointed the faculty of the Department of Soil and Atmospheric Sciences of University of Missouri-Columbia in 1995, extending his research interest to climate change and variability.
+He jointed the School of Natural Resources and Department of Geosciences at University of Nebraska-Lincoln in 1999, and has been an Associate Professor since 2003.
+His broad interest and achievements in research have earned him university award for excellence in research in 2002.
+A couple of his research papers were selected in Article of the Month and Advances in Bulletin of the American Meteorological Society.
+His teaches a range of courses, including Global Climate Change, Physical Climatology, and General Circulation of the Atmosphere.